OSU-CMS/DisappTrksML/Singularity/README.txt

 Instructions to build singularity container

+1. Have T3 admin add user as "fakeroot" and create user area on /data1
-1. bash build_container.sh
+2. bash build_container.sh

-This script will set the TMPDIR and SINGULARITY_CACHEDIR as /data1/tmp a local tmp dir on compute-0-26.
+This script will set the TMPDIR and SINGULARITY_CACHEDIR as /data1/$USER/tmp a local tmp dir on compute-0-26.
 Because of user quota there is not enough space on /tmp.

 Option fakeroot is used because users need to be root to build an image.
 A user can be added to have fakeroot permissions by running